Nutrition Calculator

 What if my ingredient is not suggested?

-Use manual mode in the ingredient modal and enter per 100 g values from your label or database.
+Check manual entry in the ingredient modal and enter per 100 g values from your label or database.

 How are macro ratios calculated?

-We estimate calorie share using 4 kcal per g for carbs and protein, 9 kcal per g for fat.
+The calculator estimates calorie share using 4 kcal per g for carbs and protein, and 9 kcal per g for fat.

 Can I switch to kJ?